 Since1969 the key principle of the hospital is: humane and personalized treatment of the patient, complemented with the latest technology in its treatments and the continuous training of its staff.

-This sanitary complex has 70 rooms, Intensive Care Unit, Emergency unit open 24/7, highlighted specialties such as Neurosurgery, General and Digestive tract Surgery, Traumatology and Orthopedics or Aesthetic Surgery.
+This sanitary complex has 36 rooms, 68 beds, Intensive Care Unit, Emergency unit open 24/7, highlighted specialties such as Neurosurgery, General and Digestive tract Surgery, Traumatology and Orthopedics or Plastic Surgery.

 We are conscious about the island’s tourism variety, so our International Department assists foreign patients our interpreters speak several languages such as English, French and German.